-I believed his story because when I would see his wife, she was very unkempt and was not very friendly either.
+I believed his story because when I saw his wife, she was very unkempt and was not very friendly either.
 She acted like she had an angry chip on her shoulder.

-The short version of the story is that I became all of these things to him that his wife wasn’t.
+The short version of the story is that I became all of those things to him that his wife wasn’t.
 We spent a lot of time together and did things like riding bikes and even hiking together.
 We laughed and talked about everything.

-Long story short is that he divorced his wife and married me.
-After two years of marriage, he started isolating himself from me.
+But after two years of marriage, he started isolating himself from me.
 He literally acted like he did not want to talk to me anymore.

 All of the activities we did together stopped: no laughter and communication, no bike riding or hiking.
-The great love making sessions stopped cold.
+The great lovemaking sessions stopped cold.
 If I was lucky, I got a wham-bam, thank you, ma’am.

 I knew something was wrong so I was desperate for answers.
 It didn’t take me long to discover that he was cheating on me.
 I could not believe it.

 Now I don’t know what to do.
 Should I leave or stay?
-I recently discovered that I am his third wife and he cheated on his first wife to marry his second wife.
-Do you think he is a habitual cheater?
+I recently discovered that I am his third wife, and he cheated on his first wife to marry his second wife.

 Married a Cheater

 Now here’s the real deal: It’s a pattern for you too.
 Have you forgotten how you met and married him?
 You were cheating with him ...
 HELLO!

 Remember, you believed his story about his overweight, unfriendly wife who was making his life miserable.
 So you figured you would be the one who could make his life perfect, especially since you are “a dime piece” and athletic.

 Well, you were wrong.
 I don’t feel any sympathy for you.
 I think you got what you deserved!

 You may be a “dime piece,” but you showed that you look good on the outside but you are a mess on the inside.
 My suggestion is to clean it up!

 Yes, your husband is a mess too, but you can’t point your fingers at him when you played a very important part in this situation.

-|Ask Ms. Vicki Family and Spouse|
+|Ask Ms. Vicki Family and Spouse Military Marriage|